World-Class Birdwatching in Boquete, Panama

 I finally got a chance to see the legendary bird, that is said to be the vision for the Phoenix in MesoAmerican mythologies, while birdwatching in Boquete on a local tour partially sponsored by Boquete Outdoor Adventures.
 Regardless of what bird you are looking for, birdwatching in Boquete is quite the haven.

-We started our tour from the office in the center of downtown Boquete where we had a van that drove us to our hiking trail.
-We parked and began our journey through beautiful landscape and lush greenery with brightly colored flowers littered throughout the countryside.
-Our hike was a total of around 1 1/2 miles, with very uneven terrain, some steep slopes and a few iron bridges to cross dynamic waterfalls and creeks along the way.
+My tour started from Boquete Outdoor Adventures in the center of downtown Boquete where a van drove us to our hiking trail.
+The journey through beautiful landscape and lush greenery with brightly colored flowers littered throughout the countryside.
+The distance of our hike was around 1 1/2 miles, with some very uneven terrain, steep slopes, and a few iron bridges to cross.
+We saw gorgeous waterfalls and rippling creeks along the way.

 Our first sightings were a variety of brilliant orange and black butterflies and the very prestigious and rare Nero Glasswinged butterfly.
 They photographed magnificently against the vibrant green leaves.